 Bill consolidation loan

 You take out a loan from a financial institution and repay your current bills/debts with that amount.
 Thus, you replace your existing bills with a single consolidation loan, which you repay through single monthly payments.

 Balance transfer method:

-This is a DIY option wherein, with your creditors' approval, you transfer your high interest debts to a low interest card, if there’s available credit limit.
+This is a DIY option wherein, with your creditors' approval, you transfer your high-interest debts to a low-interest card if there is available credit limit.
 Thus, you can consolidate bills to repay them with ease.